 As a teenager he borrowed his father’s Nikon FM film camera, “mainly using it out of curiosity with no big aspirations.”
 After taking some basic photo classes and getting tips from his pops, he shoved his heart into his lens and kept on clicking.
 His first gig was for the nightlife section of the San Francisco Magazine.
 The photo editor asked him to document dive bars in SF’s Tenderloin district—Roberts’ backyard, along with a hub of other local artists; an area full of tourists attending off Broadway plays, panhandlers, addicts, and homeless people, some of whom have collaborated with local artists (notably Hugh Leeman, and Joel Daniel Phillips).
 The Tenderloin, or “The Loin” (also known as a local t-shirt printing company and art space of the same name), is the most diverse and eccentric area in SF.
 For Roberts, taking photos of bars that he’d otherwise kick-it in was, “not a bad gig.”
 In 2007, Sean Stewart opened Babylon Falling in The Loin, a niche bookstore specializing in art, culture, and grassroots movements.
 Stewart held monthly exhibitions featuring various artists and writers.
 On opening nights, locals packed the store.
 The shows felt communal, like an excuse to connect and exchange ideas, instead of profiling in front of dope art in pure gentrified glory.
-Babylon became a gateway for the mischievously-oriented, showcasing legendary fine artist Frank Kozik; exposing emerging artists like Robert Bowen, C3, and Christopher Burch.
-Stewart’s bookstore was across the street from Roberts’ apartment at the time.
+Babylon became a gateway for a lot of emerging artists, from Frank Kozik and, Robert Bowen to C3, and Christopher Burch.
+Stewart’s bookstore was across the street Roberts’ apartment at the time.
 During the store’s opening week, Roberts walked in and noticed Stewart “wearing what looked like a pro football jersey, but stitched on the back was [the name] ‘Bukowski’ (referring to poet Charles Bukowski).
 That was a bit of delightful cognitive dissonance.
 I immediately asked to take a Polaroid of him in that jersey,” Roberts said.
 “I didn’t have any Bukowski on the shelves which he rightly thought was absurd,” said Stewart.